 3) The dog is declared a nuisance.

-Further information and regulations can be found by viewing the Companion Animals Act (1998) NSW or contact Council's Ranger on (02) 6799 6855.
+Further information and regulations can be found by viewing the Companion Animals Act (1998) NSW or contacting Council's Compliance team 02 6799 6866.
+Pet registration information sheets and a How to Register Your Pet flyer are also available on the OLG website http://www.olg.nsw.gov.au/public/dogs-cats/.

 Please remember that if a Companion Animal changes address or dies that it needs to be updated in the Register.
 If your Companion Animals status changes please contact Council to have the register updated.